What do these all have in common?

 And hey, conquering your tendency to be quiet when you’d rather talk can make a massive difference in your life quality.
 It’ll help you stop missing out so you can get the most from your life.

-If you’d like to get started today, check out my free video series and newsletter on improving conversation skills.
+If you’d like to get started today, check out my video series and newsletter on improving conversation skills.

 It’ll help you understand why you’re quiet when you don’t want to be and give you solid techniques to be more outgoing and more confident.